 I am and have been many things: a writer, an editor, a mother, and a geek.
-Also, a software developer, a project manager, an entrepreneur, and a perpetual student.
+Also, a software developer, a project manager, an entrepreneur, a book reviewer, and a perpetual student.

 Over the course of my working life, I have: started and sold a web design company; published books about the Internet, college financing, voodoo, and monsters; copy-edited a local arts rag; shepherded a nonprofit‘s intranet through several iterations; and managed an open source software development project.

 I am available as a freelancer or consultant for writing, editing, proofreading, and website project management and development.
-Recent long-term projects include substantive editing of Public Interest Design Guidebook; developing the website, web-based documentation, and social network participation of the nonprofit Open Source project, iHRIS health worker information software, and I edited and compiled the project’s Implementation Toolkit.
+Recent long-term projects include substantive editing of Public Interest Design Guidebook; developing the website, web-based documentation, and social network participation of the nonprofit Open Source project, iHRIS health worker information software; and editing and compiling the iHRIS project’s Implementation Toolkit.
 I have recently contributed to Kirkus Reviews, the Huffington Post, Blogcritics, SF Mistressworks, and Flashlight-Worthy Book Recommendations.
 I am a member of the Editorial Freelancers Association.

 For more about me, please see my CV.